Jorge G. Ruiz, MD, Chair

 She is also a member of the Board of a family foundation that focuses on organizations serving single mothers, people coming out of prison and climate change.
 Carol holds an undergraduate degree from Smith College and two master's degrees in social work and gerontology from the University of Southern California.

-As of November 2020, Ms. Cronin reported the following ongoing following external relationships:
+As of August 2022, Ms. Cronin reported the following ongoing external relationships:

 Ms. Cronin serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- National Quality Forum, Board Member, without compensation.
+- The Citizen Advocacy Center, Board Member, without compensation.

-- Informed Patient Institute, Board Member and Executive Director.
+- The Informed Patient Institute, Board Member and Executive Director without compensation.